cryptoeconomics-study/website/book/chapter-03.md

 * Reversion resistance: There is a single history that cannot be changed, and the past cannot be modified or rewritten.

-* Robustness: the consensus engine (ie blockchain) will not go offline or halt.
+* Robustness: the consensus engine (ie blockchain) will not go offline or halt (i.e. it won't constantly loop through some piece of code and be paralysed).

 Let’s take a look at Proof of Work and examine how it achieves these three properties.